-Your TABC Compliance Report Has Questions That Can Trigger an Investigation
+Lack of TABC Compliance Has Consequences That Can Trigger an Investigation

 I have seen the TABC process from inside the agency and from the business side.

 I am Ashley Storm Ruleman, founder and chief strategist of Storm Liquor License.
-Before helping Texas businesses with licensing and compliance, I served as Assistant General Counsel at the Texas Alcoholic Beverage Commission, where I learned how the agency interprets and applies alcoholic beverage laws from the inside.
+Before helping Texas businesses with licensing and compliance, I served as Assistant General Counsel at the Texas Alcoholic Beverage Commission, where I first learned how the agency interprets and applies alcoholic beverage laws from the inside.
+Serving as a prosecutor, then as a Texas Senate legislative staff member, I've seen alcoholic beverage laws in development and in action.

-Since then, my team and I have helped bars, restaurants, retailers, venues, and hospitality groups navigate TABC applications, renewals, compliance reporting, and operational changes.
-My goal is simple: help you understand what TABC is asking for before you are under deadline pressure.
+Since 2012, my team and I have helped bars, restaurants, retailers, venues, and hospitality groups navigate TABC applications, renewals, compliance audits and reporting, risk management, and operational changes.
+My goal is simple: help you understand TABC compliance and take steps to mitigate the risk of administrative, criminal, and civil liability.

 Missing or Mishandling Your Compliance Report

-Every TABC permit holder with a license originally issued in 2024 or before must complete a compliance report through the AIMS system by June 30, 2026.
+Every TABC permit holder must be in compliance.
+Those with a license originally issued in 2024 or before must complete a compliance report through the AIMS system by June 30, 2026.
 The consequences of filing late or filing incorrectly are real.

 TABC Enforcement Visit